skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 ##### Emotional intelligence

-You're able to examine client organizations and develop a keen understanding of what the organization needs.
+You examine client organizations and develop a keen understanding of what the organization needs.
 You have shown professional growth over an extended period of time.
-You challenge others to be better and develop deep interpersonal relationships
+You challenge others to be better and develop deep interpersonal relationships.

 ##### Navigating ambiguity

-You can drive a client engagement forward with little information, guidelines, or direction.
+You drive a client engagement forward with little information, guidelines, or direction.
 You embrace vague concepts and create structure to lead a team to deliver valuable outcomes.
 You’re comfortable with ambiguity in complex, heavily regulated environments.
 You share what you know to reduce uncertainty for others.

 ##### Expertise and growth mindset

 You have demonstrated expertise in a particular field, area, or topic.
 You publish blog posts, write for publications in your field, speak at conferences, conduct workshops, and post on social media on topics in your expertise.

-You're able to develop strategies to help your client organization improve.
+You develop strategies to help your client organization improve.
 You’re committed to learning new things and bring a continuous improvement mindset to everything you do.

 ##### Leadership